 I’m a PhD student at the University of Northampton under the supervision of Prof Ale Armellini.
-My doctoral research looks at how staff who teach and support learning conceptualise their practice in a digital age.
+My doctoral research is about digital shifts in UK HE.
+It critically reviews the impact of education technology and how staff who teach and support learning conceptualise their practice in a digital age.

 At the University of Hull I’m a Learning and Teaching Enhancement Advisor.
-I started here in November 2015 as a Technology Enhanced Learning Advisor.
+I began November 2015 as an Academic Technology Enhanced Learning Advisor.
 The recent shift from TEL to LTE is interesting.
 Same letters.
 Different T’s.
-Technology to Teaching* Are they different or the same?
-Can you talk about one without the other?
+Technology to Teaching.
+How do they differ?
+How much are they the same?
+Can you talk about one without the other?*

-Unlike my previous role (Senior Lecturer Education Development), here at the University of Hull, I don’t have an academic contract.
-What does it mean this mean in practice?
+Unlike my previous role (Senior Lecturer Education Development), I don’t have an academic contract at the University of Hull.
+What difference does this make in practice?
 I’m not sure.
-Am still trying to work it out.**
+Still trying to work it out.**

 - * see #HEblogswap post from 13th September 2017 #HEblogswap